Thurydev/Thurydev/README.md

      <img aling= "center" alt="css3" src="https://img.shields.io/badge/CSS3-1572B6?style=for-the-badge&logo=css3&logoColor=white" />
      <img aling= "center" alt="js" src="https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black" />
 </div><br/>
 "Your work will fill a huge part of your life, and the only way to be truly satisfied is to do what you believe is great work.
 And the only way to do great work is to love what you do.
-If you still If you haven't found it, keep looking.
+If you don't already found it, keep looking.
 Don't settle.
-As in all matters of the heart, you'll know when you find it." <br/>
+As in all matters of the heart, you will know when you find it. <br/>
 -Steve Jobs